-“Verbal score is dismally low, quant is great”; “How can I improve my verbal score?”
+“Verbal score is dismally low, quant is great”; “How to improve the verbal score?”
 “What can I do to move from a 28 on the verbal to a 36?”
 These are some of the questions GMAT instructors are often asked and while the answers are researched and given, students still go away with low spirits and some even think they are just not cut out to pursue GMAT.

-To all you students who dread verbal and want to abandon studying for GMAT because of the intimidating VERBAL section, the following 5 tips might change your perception and boost your morale:
+To all you students who dread verbal and want to abandon studying for GMAT because of the intimidating verbal section, the following 5 GMAT tips & tricks might change your perception and boost your morale:

-- READ FOR ANSWERS: Reading online and comprehending what you have read is another dreaded feature of the GMAT for some or maybe for most students.
+Reading online and comprehending what you have read is one of the best features of GMAT preparation tips for some or maybe for most students.
 Reading is intimidating especially when the passages become dense and boring.
-But what we need to tell ourselves is that the GMAT is not testing our ability to read well but is testing our ability to answer correctly out of the 5 options given.
+But what we need to tell ourselves is that the GMAT score is not testing our ability to read well but is testing our ability to answer correctly out of the 5 options given.
 So if we successfully eliminate 4 options we are down to the correct answer.
-To eliminate the four wrong options we would have to read only sections of the passage that contain the information.
+To eliminate the four wrong options we would have to read-only sections of the passage that contain the information.
 You do not have to be subjective or opinionated while reading.
 You just need to be clerical and write notes in shorthand.

-- GUESS AGGRESSIVELY: Now let us look at the scoring behavior of the GMAT.
-The myth that the first 10 questions matter the most is sufficiently busted by all GMAT pundits, and we all know that‘s not how the test works.
-On the verbal this knowledge should be reassuring.
-Recognize your strength areas and invest more time on getting those questions right.
-Assuming your logical reasoning is top notch and your grammar knowledge is abysmally low, you would benefit on guessing on a few SC questions and using the time saved to see that you get the CR and RC questions spot on!
+Now let us look at the scoring behavior of the GMAT, and here the GMAT trick is that the myth in the first 10 questions matter the most is sufficiently busted by all GMAT pundits, and we all know that‘s not how the test works.
+On the verbal, this knowledge should be reassuring.
+Recognize your strength areas and invest more time in getting those questions right.
+Assuming your logical reasoning is top notch and your grammar knowledge is abysmally low, you would benefit from guessing on a few SC questions and using the time saved to see that you get the CR and RC questions spot on!
 You will be amazed to see that this educated guessing has actually increased your score.

-- PRACTICE, PRACTICE & PRACTICE: There is no short cut to success.
+There is no short cut to success.
 To work at something day in and out will ensure success.
 The tenacious always shine; the skilled one sometimes.
-Take several mock tests and review the tests with your tutor or anybody who has already taken the GMAT.
+Take several mock tests and review the tests with your tutor or anybody who has already taken the GMAT exam.
 Practice helps in two ways.
-1) You become perfect 2) your stamina levels improve tremendously and you become well equipped to handle the 4 hour long test with stoic endurance.
+1) You become perfect 2) your stamina levels improve tremendously and you become well equipped to handle the 4-hour long test with stoic endurance.
 ENDURANCE matters hugely!!